Maskowh/spicetify-old-like-button-extension/README.md

 # Old Like Button Extension

 ![Example](example.png)
-_This script adds the old like button next to the new "Add to Playlist" on tracklist rows_
+_This script adds the old like button next to the new "Add to Playlist" on tracklist rows.
+It also shows with a half-heart if you like another version of the same track_

-I know that you can natively bring back the old Like button by disabling the Experimental Feature "Enable Aligned Curation", but I made this extension to have both buttons: the "Add to Liked Songs" one and the "Add to Playlist" one.
+I know that you can natively bring back the old like button by disabling the Experimental Feature "Enable Aligned Curation", but I made this extension to have both buttons: the "Add to Liked Songs" one and the "Add to Playlist" one.

 ## Disclaimer
 I'm pretty new to Spicetify but also to JS, so there might be some bugs / optimisable code.
 Please let me know!